The Best Used Cars in Canada Under $10,000

 Toyota Camry

 For all the same reasons cited above, the Toyota Camry is a great place to start a budget used car search if you need a spacious sedan.
 There are so many Camrys out there that you should have a wide selection when you have $10,000 to work with, no matter where you live in Canada.
 It’s not unusual to find Camry Hybrids within this price point, either, and while they won’t be as fuel-efficient as they were new, they will still save you some money relative to gas-only models in the same age range.
-Expect to be looking at higher-mileage examples in this price range, but do so knowing it’s common for a Camry’s life to extend well past 300,000 kilometres.
+Expect to be looking at higher-odometer examples in this price range, though that’s not universally the case, and it’s common for a Camry’s life to extend well past 300,000 kilometres.

 NIssan Micra